Niticodersh/Search_Algorithms/README.md

 ## Overview

-This Colab Notebook contains the implementation of seven different search algorithms for sorting numbers in an array.
+This github repo contains the implementation of seven different search algorithms for sorting numbers in an array.
 These algorithms are designed to efficiently arrange an input array into the desired sorted order.
 The project includes the following sorting algorithms:
 1. Depth-First Search (DFS)
 2. Iterative Deepening Depth-First Search (IDDFS or IDS)
 3. Breadth-First Search (BFS)